Global Health Program

 The Global Health Program (GHP) was established in 2009 as the Office of Global Health to further Global Health activities within the University of Ottawa’s Faculty of Medicine by delivering educational programs including undergraduate and post-graduate curriculum development and supporting the initiatives of trainees and faculty.
 In addition, the GHP assists the University in establishing mutually sustainable and respectful partnerships with international partner academic institutions and NGOs.

-In January 2015, the GHP was integrated to the Office of Internationalization (OI) mandate as the OI was being established.
 Since then, the program’s continued importance to the Faculty community has been manifested by students, resident and professors, in a context where institutional Global Health Programs are in increasing demand and constitute a recruitment factor for medical trainees.
 The GHP aims to develop, manage and promote opportunities for students and faculty to engage in academic activities in international settings.